From premium experiences to our favourite mid-tier device in the market, here’s your guide to the best phones of 2019.

 With the arrival of 5G enabled devices, to the foldable phone trend; 2019 has proven to be a huge year for the mobile phone industry, with phone makers continuing to one-up each other in order to win your allegiance and bid for your hard-earned money.

-Although the influx of new mobile phone technology is opening up a world of new possibilities, the constant evolution of specs and features has made choosing a new phone rather difficult - I mean where on earth do you even start?
+Although the influx of new mobile phone technology is opening up a world of new possibilities, the constant evolution of specs and features has made choosing a new phone and plan rather difficult - I mean where on earth do you even start?

 Naturally, price remains a huge factor, you’ve then got preferred operating system, tech specs, screen size and photo-taking prowess to name just a few of the variables people need to consider.
 Moral of the story; phone hunting is no longer option a vs option b.

 Whether you’re currently in the market for a new device or are simply curious about which of the latest mobiles phones deserve your attention, our in-house phone connoisseurs have compiled a list of the best mobile phones of 2019.

 best bang for your buck

 Coming in at $649 (AUD), the Google Pixel 3a offers an A-Grade Android experience that rivals many of the higher-end Android phones, at half the price.